Importance of Hindi Language

 Just like English binds the world together, Hindi in our country is a bridge that connects people.
 One of the national dailies reported :

 To our utter shock, only 10% of people in India speak English.
-However, Hindi is the mother tongue of almost 44% of the total population.
+However, according to the 2011 linguistic census, Hindi is the mother tongue of almost 44% of the total population.
 Despite such clear statistics, schools across India fail to link this massive gap.

 But why is this happening?
 How can this be solved?